-NOTICE To avoid damaging belt, do not pry over pulleys.
+NOTICE To avoid damaging belt, do not pry over pulleys

-- 1. Park the machine on a flat, level surface such as a concrete floor.
-Engage the parking brake, disengage the PTO, turn the ignition switch to OFF, and remove the ignition key. - 2.
-Lower the mower deck to the lowest cutting position and remove the floor pan from the machine.
+- 1. Park the mower on a flat, level surface, such as a concrete floor.
+Disengage the PTO, engage the parking brake, turn off the ignition, and remove the key. - 2.
+Lift the deck to the TRANSPORT position.
+Remove the mower deck guards and floor pan to gain access to the mower deck drive belt.